awsrjh/aws-neuron-sdk-tmp/docs/ml_frameworks/mxnet-neuron/tutorials/bert_mxnet/index.rst

 ---------------------------

 For this task we’ll use a inf1.2xlarge instance.
 Ensure it has the latest DLAMI.
-Refer to the `Neuron installation guide <../../../docs/neuron-install-guide.md>`__ for details.
+Refer to the :ref:`neuron-install-guide` for details.

 Step 2: Connecting to your instance
 -----------------------------------